kieranjol/IFIscripts/README.md

 <b>move.py</b> Copies a directory, creating a md5 manifest at source and destination and comparing the two.
 Usage: ` move.py source_dir destination_dir`

 Experimental scripts:

+<b>seq2ffv1.py</b> Usage - `seq2ffv1.py directory`.
+Recursively batch process image sequence folders and transcode to a single ffv1.mkv.
+Framemd5 files are generated and validated for losslessness.
+Whole file manifests of the SIP are also created.
+Work in progress -more testing to be done. <br><br>
 <b>premis.py</b> Usage - `premis.py filename`.
 Work in progress PREMIS implementation.
 This PREMIS document will hopefully function as a growing log file as an asset makes its way through a workflow.<br><br>

 <b>move.py</b> Usage - `move.py source destination`.
 Creates manifest before and after copying and diffs the two manifests.<br><br>